 Uses protected by the public trust have traditionally been navigation, commerce, and fisheries, including the right to fish, hunt, bathe, swim, to use for boating and general recreation purposes the navigable waters of the state, and to use the bottom of the navigable waters for anchoring, standing, or other purposes.
 Groundwater is not itself a public trust resource.
 Here the only public trust resource at issue is the agricultural discharges effects on fisheries.
 The evidence in the record shows that the Central Coast Water Board safeguarded fisheries with the requirement to meet surface water quality objectives protective of fish and wildlife beneficial uses and by requiring mitigation measures to the extent the General WDRs itself impacts public trust resources.

-Even if consideration of the public trust is required, the Central Coast Water Board is not obligated to perform a separate supplemental analysis to determine the effect on the public trust resources if it has already performed analysis which addresses its obligations under the public trust doctrine.
+Even if consideration of the public trust is required, the Central Coast Water Board is not obligated to perform a separate supplemental analysis to determine the effect on the public trust resources if it has already performed an analysis which addresses its obligations under the public trust doctrine.
 Here the Central Coast Water Board has considered fishery protections in adopting the Basin Plan and its protection of fish and wildlife beneficial uses.
 Further, the General WDRs require dischargers to meet the water quality objectives over time through its requirements including ranch-level surface discharge monitoring and reporting when water quality objectives are not met.

 ORDER

-For the reasons discussed in this order:
+For the reasons discussed in this Order:

-The Central Coast Water Board shall revise the General WDRs consistent with the direction provided herein.
-All provisions of the General WDRs remain in effect pending revision, however, the Central Coast Water Board shall not initiate any enforcement action related to fertilizer nitrogen application or the calculation of nitrogen applied minus nitrogen removed (A-R) and shall inform its irrigated lands regulatory program stakeholders of this restriction.
+The Central Coast Water Board shall promptly revise the General WDRs consistent with the direction provided herein.
+All provisions of the General WDRs remain in effect pending revision, however, the Central Coast Water Board shall not take any action related to exceedances of the nitrogen application and nitrogen discharge targets or limits except as specifically authorized by this Order and shall inform its irrigated lands regulatory program stakeholders of this restriction.

 State Water Board staff shall work with staff of the regional water boards to conduct a review of the data that have been collected by the regional water boards and the other progress that has been made by the California Department of Food and Agriculture, third parties, academics, and others in furtherance of regional water boards’ irrigated lands regulatory programs.
 As part of the review, staff shall make recommendations regarding any changes to the data that are being collected and the sufficiency of the data for an expert panel’s evaluation.
-The review and recommendations shall be presented at a State Water Board meeting within the next twelve months.
+The review and recommendations shall be presented at a State Water Board meeting as soon as reasonable, but no later than twelve months from the date of this Order.

 CERTIFICATION